 Attractions & Annual Events

-Hyde Park has a number of cultural and educational attractions and hosts a variety of annual events in the summer and fall.
+Hyde Park has a number of cultural and educational attractions and entertainment venues, and hosts a variety of annual events in the summer and fall.

 Hyde Park is the heart of Culture Coast, a collection of thriving arts and cultural communities spanning the South Side.
 Experience historic museums and live dance, music, and theater performances, while exploring some of the most vibrant neighborhoods Chicago has to offer.

 To learn more about upcoming Culture Coast events, visit the Culture Coast calendar and browse the list of its member organizations.

 Hyde Park Commerce

 Hyde Park is filled with international cuisines and a wide variety of walkable shops.
 If you want to stroll and look around, stores and restaurants tend to be on the 57th, 55th, 53rd, and 51st/Hyde Park Blvd streets, between the perpendicular streets of Kenwood Avenue and Lakepark Avenue.
 Here is a simplified map of Hyde Park.